Fedora31/no-hats-bgum/README.md

 - On Linux, place any .vpk file into:
 `~/.local/share/Steam/steamapps/common/Team Fortress 2/tf/custom`

-If you don't know where your game is installed (maybe it's not in the default Library), you can always go on the game's page in your Steam library. click the settings `icon > Manage > Browse local files`
+If you don't know where your game is installed (maybe it's not in the default Library), you can always go on the game's page in your Steam library. `click the settings icon > Manage > Browse local files`

 # Bug report

-- If you ever come across a cosmetic not being replaced (or, more likely, a player not having the default headgear appearing), you can post a message on this [steam group](https://steamcommunity.com/groups/nohatsmod) and I'll respond to it **when I have time.** You can also post a new issue on this repo if you have a Github account.
+- If you ever come across a cosmetic not being replaced (or, more likely, a player not having the default headgear appearing), you can post a message on this [steam group](https://steamcommunity.com/groups/nohatsmod) or you can send me an e-mail at `comments8451322@hotmail.com`.
+You can also post a new issue on this repo if you have a Github account.

 # Some links